Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves a single service definition by name from the Service Catalog, with explicit example queries like 'show service X details' and 'what team owns service Y'.
-This distinguishes it from sibling tools such as 'list-service-definitions'.
+The description clearly states it gets a single service definition by name, with example queries like 'show service X details' and 'what team owns service Y'.
+This distinguishes it from sibling tools such as 'list-service-definitions' which would list all.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.